Nonlinear systems and passivity: feedback control, model reduction, and time discretization: Numerical experiments

 Before we verify the passivity of~\eqref{eq:passive-controller} using the time discretization scheme discussed in \Cref{thm:discrete-gradient-method}, we investigate the performance of the scheme using \Cref{exmp:pendulum} as a test scenario.
-In all numerical experiments, we considered a constant stepsize $\Delta t \coloneq t_{i+1} - t_i$.
+In all numerical experiments, we considered a constant step size $\Delta t \coloneq t_{i+1} - t_i$.